 Always discuss your symptoms with a healthcare professional

-Although SELFCHECK tests have been designed to be easy to use and give reliable results when compared to laboratory tests, it is important that you are aware that no test, even when checked by your hospital lab, is 100% perfect at diagnosing a specific medical condition by itself.
+SELFCHECK tests have been designed to be easy to use, and give reliable results when compared to laboratory tests, but it is important that you are aware that no test, even when checked by your hospital lab, will be 100% perfect at diagnosing a specific medical condition by itself.

 Because of this, a false positive test result may cause unnecessary worry and further investigations, whilst a false negative result may give you peace of mind, when actually there may be an underlying condition that requires treatment.
 Your result may also be incorrect if the instructions aren't followed exactly as intended.